foobuzz/todo/doc/guide.md

 	    2 | Fix the stuff ★2
 	    4 | Send the documents for the house ⌛ 6 days remaining
 	    3 | Buy the gift for Stefany ⌛ 16 days remaining

+## Ping Counter

+The ping counter is the second-to-last criterion used to [rank tasks](#sort-summary), having precedence over the added date.
+By default, tasks have a ping of 0, and whenever you use the [`ping`](https://github.com/foobuzz/todo/blob/master/doc/reference.md#todo-ping-id) command on a task, its ping counter is increased by one.
+The idea is that whenever you are reminded of the need of a pending task, you "ping" it, organically increasing its importance in comparison to other tasks.

 ## Contexts